anilmainali/anilmainali.github.io/_posts/2017-01-28-How-To-Install-Homebrew-on-Mac-OS.md

 ---
 layout: post
-title: How to set the path and environment variables in windows 7?
+title: How To Install Homebrew on MacOS?
 subtitle: Package manager for macOS.
 tags: [MacOS, Package Manager for MacOS]
 bigimg: /img/path.jpg